Thursday, March 27, 2014

 Realize that you cannot do anything without God’s help.
 Speak to Him daily about your struggles, preferably out loud and in your native language.
 This practice, called Hitbodedut, was popularized by Rebbe Nachman of Breslov.

 2. Demonstrate your loyalty to your Creator.
 Just as the Jews in Egypt slaughtered the god of the Egyptians, we also need to show our devotion to our Creator by slaughtering the gods of western society.
-Examples of modern day gods: The pursuit of money at all costs, the unbridled pursuit of physical pleasure and the pursuit of escapist activities which waste one’s time and often pollute one’s mind.
+Examples of modern day gods: The pursuit of money at all costs, the unbridled pursuit of pleasure and the pursuit of escapist activities which waste one’s time and often pollute one’s mind.

 Ways to slaughter the gods of western society and show your loyalty to your Creator: